viamrobotics/docs/docs/getting-started/app-usage.md

 Provide this key to allow for programmatic authentication and access to the location.

 You can add a new key to **Location Secret Keys** at any time, but you can only remove a key if there will be at least one other key remaining.

 {{% alert title="Caution" color="caution" %}}
-Be cautious when sharing **Location Secret Keys**.
+Be cautious when using *location secret keys* in code.

 Do not make them publicly available, as any entity attempting to access your location who has this token will be verified for access, compromising the security of your system.

-Note *where* and *when* you share a key, and be aware that generating a new secret key will render all older keys invalid.
+Note *where* and *when* you utilize a key for sharing a location, and be aware that generating a new secret key will render all older keys invalid.
 {{% /alert %}}

 #### Share a location with Viam Support